shannoncloherty/data550_group5/README.md

   - creates a scatterplot with the regression line
   - saves the scatterplot as a `.rds` object in `tina/output/`

-`afia/code/06_make_figure3.R`
-- conducts additional analyses based on stratifying variables of interest with determined cutoffs
+`afia/code/06_breastfeeding_table.R`
+  - creates a summary table stratifying by breastfeeding status
+  - saves the table as a `.rds` object in `afia/output/`

+`afia/code/07_breastfeeding_graph.R`
+  - creates a side by side boxplot of days to stabilization by breastfeeding status
+  - saves the figure as a `.rds` object in `afia/output/`

+`afia/code/08_treatment_table.R`
+  - creates a summary table stratifying by treatment arm
+  - saves the table as a `.rds` object in `afia/output/`

+`afia/code/09_treatment_graph.R`
+  - creates a side by side boxplot of days to stabilization by treatment arm
   - saves the figure as a `.rds` object in `afia/output/`

 ------------------------------------------------------------------------